A United Way Day of Caring is a way to impact your community through a meaningful volunteer experience.

 Read the stories below, to learn how UBC units have gotten involved and shared their local love:

 The UBC team helped us clean up so much of the playground that we haven’t been able to make the time for, and had simply been neglected over a few seasons.
 The team resurfaced with river rock the garden areas that were under assault by local cats, who used them as their own public washrooms.
 The team also pressure-washed the wooden decking, staircases and plastic awnings that have been turning an undesirable shade of green.
 As our regular landscape maintenance team were on holidays, the UBC team trimmed, edged, and weeded the lawn in front of the neighbourhood house.
 Just when we thought this is already more than we expected, the team also went at our garden shed that has been the home to the local squirrels for probably a couple years—this meant of course cleaning squirrel excrement.
 I can’t say enough good things about the help we got from the UBC team and the United Way.
 The kids are loving the cleaner and more welcoming space, so we want to say a big Thank you from everyone at Mount Pleasant Neighbourhood House. -Michael Volker, Director Core Programs and Operations – Mount Pleasant Neighbourhood House

 UBC IT, Infrastructure Development and Scheduling Services – Learning Spaces Team

-UBC UW Executive Committee and Ceremonies & Events
+UBC United Way Executive Committee and Ceremonies & Events team & Events

 UBC employees and student volunteers served a Hanukkah luncheon to seniors and holocaust survivors at the Jewish Community Centre.
 They decorated the banquet hall and engaged in light conversation with diners.
 All had a delightful experience as the event went very smoothly and was extremely well attended.